Quest ideas and dialogue should be posted in the Asset Browser.

 Most, if not all, quests both in Vanilla Morrowind and TR tend to center around one of these three quest archetypes.
 This is not a problem in itself, because there are many ways to flesh these out (more on that below).
 However, quests that are only about one of the un-fun concepts listed above should be avoided.

-Dead Marshes (link is external)- Combat made fun with simple puzzle-solving.
+- Dead Marshes - Combat made fun with simple puzzle-solving.
 The lich Sabine is nigh-impossible to kill unless you kill her husband Reynard first and smash Sabine’s Locket.

-Search for a Perfect Sword (link is external) - Fetching things made fun with meaningful rewards.
+- Search for a Perfect Sword - Fetching things made fun with meaningful rewards.
 After finding and giving ‘the perfect sword’ to Anirwen he will become a follower for the player.

-Coladia Nelus' Stalker (link is external) - Escorting made fun with conspiring / puzzle-solving.
+- Coladia Nelus' Stalker - Escorting made fun with conspiring / puzzle-solving.
 The player escorts and betrays/traps the stalker to either in a Velothi tower or a ship.
 This quest also features some showy scripting.

 Things to watch out for in dialogue